Mahathir slams Myanmar’s Suu Kyi for handling of Rohingya

 - Stan Lee, creator of a galaxy of Marvel superheroes, dies VIEW

+Asked about the issue at a news conference on the sidelines of a summit of the Association of Southeast Asian Nations in Singapore, Mahathir said that as a former political prisoner, Suu Kyi should understand suffering.

+It is highly unusual for leaders in the 10-nation group to publicly criticize each other.

-Suu Kyi became an icon for democracy after spending about 15 years under house arrest for opposing Myanmar’s earlier military dictatorship.
-She has been severely criticized for her handling of the Rohingya.
+Suu Kyi became an icon for democracy after spending about 15 years under house arrest for opposing Myanmar’s military dictatorship.
+She and her government have been widely criticized for the way they have treated the Rohingya.